Guidance on How to Safely Conduct Human Subjects Research during the COVID-19 Pandemic

 - Protect and enhance the quality and impact of the university’s research and teaching

 - Maintain compliance with all federal, state and local requirements

 Researchers should be aware that there may be a need to pause or wind down in-person research in the future in response to new information about COVID-19, new outbreaks or changes in the capacity of our communities to respond.
-PIs resuming research under these guidelines should have a plan in place for the orderly reduction or cessation of in-person research on a temporary or long-term basis.
+PIs should have a plan in place for the orderly reduction or cessation of in-person research on a temporary or long-term basis.